-This photography project uses a coloured tintype visual style and explores the local roads and fields around the North Yorkshire countryside, with the images shot within two miles of my former home.
+This photography project uses a coloured tintype visual style and explores local roads and fields.
+All of the images were shot within two miles of my former home in North Yorkshire.

 More details about the Tintype photo process can be found HERE

 [The images are best viewed with the gallery in full screen mode]